-The market value of a company valuation processes of has grown to be both a science and an art.
+The market valuation of a company processes of has grown to be both a science and an art.
 To arrive at a defensible valuation of a company, an expert on valuations needs to follow the standards and norms that have been developed by experts in the business valuations profession.

 Many well-intentioned business valuation professionals fail to produce accurate and defensible business valuations primarily because they do not possess the knowledge of the “art” of business valuations.
 The art portion of a business valuation assessment comes from the forces of the marketplace including mergers & acquisitions experience and the constant changing dynamic of the expected rate of returns for given risks.